sekiseiT/create_server/README.md

 ﻿# create_server
- AWS EC2 or local server
+ AWS EC2 or local server or vps
+ What is VPS ?